 Media reports said urgent tests were under way to determine whether the virus -- which can pass to humans -- has infected other birds and ducks at a bird sanctuary, in Abbotsbury, Dorset.

 John Houston, in charge of Abbotsbury Swannery, told BBC News 24 television: "We are working closely with Defra (Department for Environment, Food and Rural Affairs) to ensure that this outbreak is contained and that the swans affected is low.

 "We are also working with the Health Protection Agency to make sure that the public and staff are protected."

 The swannery, which was originally set up in the 11th century by monks who regarded swan meat as a delicacy, is a popular visitor attraction, but closed on October 28.
 It is due to reopen on March 15, Houston said.

 About 800 swans, as well as other birds, inhabit the wetlands, which are close to the south Dorset shore, to feed and breed.

-- OIE: Highly pathogenic avian influenza, South Africa 7 days ago
+- OIE: Highly pathogenic avian influenza(H5N8), Czech Republic 3 days ago